 It’s important to talk with your healthcare provider about the most common AVONEX side effects and how to help manage them.
 The most common side effects of AVONEX include:

-Most people who take AVONEX have flu-like symptoms early during the course of therapy.
+Most people who take AVONEX have flu-like symptoms especially early during the course of therapy.
 Usually, these symptoms last for a day after the injection.
 For many people, these symptoms lessen or go away over time.
 Symptoms may include:

 Experiencing flu-like symptoms doesn’t mean you actually have the flu.
 These symptoms may be part of your body’s natural response to interferon beta-1a.